Copyright © 2016

 "You'll see all in good time Thomas but for now I have to ask you to follow my wishes and relay the orders to Colonel Colosio, we have little time and must get on the road immediately if we are to make our meeting in time."

 "I need to clean up if I have a meeting somewhere."

 "You are good as you are Thomas, you can sleep in the coach while we travel and the condition of your clothes will be of little import where we are going."

-Percy reach across and removed the boys weapons so he was a little more comfortable; the journey they were now embarked on would require the boy to be as rested as possible; he only hoped that everyone he had called would be at the meeting place on time.
+Percy reached across and removed the boys weapons so he was a little more comfortable.
+The journey they were now embarked on would require the boy to be as rested as possible.
+He only hoped that everyone he had called would be at the meeting place on time.

 The coach rattled on into the early morning hours and the miles swept by under the large wheels.
 With the four in hand pulling the light coach the distance was eaten up quickly as they travelled further north and west.
 At dawn the coach rolled into the small town of Vizeu and well on the way to their eventual stop in Oporto.

 As the coach pulled into the only tavern in the small town, Percy looked at the sleeping boy on the other seat.
 He did not want to disturb the boy so he called for Kevin to find a blanket to cover Thomas and then see to the horses.
 They would stop for four hours and change the horses over for the last leg of their journey to Oporto.
 With luck they would make it by nightfall.
 It was the 14th of April and he would need the extra day to make sure everything was in order for the 16th.